Mining Safety: South Dakota School of Mines and MSHA

 In November of 2020, Motive and MSHA met to begin discussions about the project.
 This was the beginning of multiple collaborative meetings to analyze the need and gather information to get started on the design.
 Exploring MSHA’s desire for the experience and elements needed to make the environment feel realistic, what hazards need to be included, what they look like in real life, the goals for the learner, and how the learner will be accessing the experience was key to the discovery process.

 During analysis, it was determined that the virtual environment would be an open, working rock quarry.
 The scene would include a large pit with an excavator actively moving rocks into a processor.
 Important details like the sound of the excavator and the clang of the rocks falling would be included in order to provide an environment that looks and feels real.
-Other elements within the environment, like a platform, ear protection, tools, and other items are also part of the scene.
+Other elements within the environment, like a platform, ear protection, tools, and other items also became part of the scene.

 Experience Design & Development